Management due diligence

 Management due diligence is the process of appraising a company's senior management—evaluating each individual's effectiveness in contributing to the organization's strategic objectives.

-Assessing company management is crucial when closing business deals.
+Assessing company management as part of overall due diligence is crucial when closing business deals.
 It can mean the difference between long-term success or sudden failure.
 It also helps the organisation understand how the teams perform their roles in context with the company's future business plan.
 This helps clarify the structure of the organisation's work-force.

 The management due diligence process can be identified as an informative tool for external stakeholders, and can also be referred to as Management Assessment as it addresses the team’s dynamics and highlight the risks.

 Management assessment

 Management assessment usually focuses on assessing the leadership skills and characteristics of the organisation's managers—such as the ability to adjust to a changing environment and communicate effectively with other individuals.
 These characteristics are key points in successful leaders.

 A leader must consider all factors concerning a strategic decision, such as possible effects on employees and customers.
 Engaging employees and customers in the decision process helps build better relationships.